the Federal Financial Supervisory Authority (BaFin)

 “In addition, the transfer of cryptovalues to an electronic wallet that is not managed by a crypto custodian (self-managed electronic money exchange), or vice versa, is viewed as a case constellation with increased risk.
 So can the Forwarding of crypto values to a self-managed electronic wallet represent a starting point for a suspicious transaction.”

 German VASPS and financial institutions can utilize Notabene's software, tools, and comprehensive data to immediately signal Travel Rule compliance readiness to BaFin.
 Our end-to-end Travel Rule solution is tailored to the compliance needs of our clients across jurisdictions, including Germany.
-Notabene's wallet identification tool allows companies to perform proof of ownership verification when interacting with non-custodial wallets.
-Clients use our verified VASP directory with verified information to conduct counterparty due diligence before sending a transaction.
+Notabene's wallet identification tool allows companies to perform proof of ownership verification when interacting with self-hosted/non-custodial wallets.
+Leverage the verified information in our Notabene Network to conduct counterparty due diligence before sending a transaction.